Tips for Parents of College Students

 • Coverdell Education Savings Accounts allow you to set up an account to pay for qualified education expenses, but contributions are not tax deductible and are only available for people whose income falls under certain limits.

-When it’s tax time, if you claim your college-age child as a dependent, you might qualify for the American Opportunity Tax Credit during the first four years of his or her undergraduate education.
+When it’s tax time, if you claim your college-age child as a dependent, you might qualify tax credits related to education.

 This is a credit for tuition and other qualified education expenses worth up to $2,500 per eligible student and could reduce the filer’s tax bill, not their taxable income.

-The Lifetime Learning Credit is also a tax credit, but can be harder to qualify for.
+• The Lifetime Learning Credit is also a tax credit, but may be harder to qualify for.
 Each year, you can claim either the AOTC or the LLC, but not both.
-SoFi provides more information about both of these credits and more.

 Parent Student Loans